larry-athey/boilermaker/Instructions/Usage-Tips.md

 ### Using Your Boilermaker For Fermentation

 Some people ferment on the grain and some also distill on the grain if they have a boiler with a motorized paddle.
 Your Boilermaker can actually maintain fermentation temperatures by using the following settings.
 The reason this works is because if you set a target temperature below 38C/100.4F and your wash/mash ever exceeds your target temperature after your your power level has fallen back to 10%, the PWM completely shuts off.
-Once the mash/wash temperature drops to 0.5C below the target temperature, the PWM will be enabled again and this cycle repeats until you stop the Boilermaker.
+Once the mash/wash temperature drops below the target temperature, the PWM will be enabled again and this cycle will repeat until you stop the Boilermaker.

 - Target Temperature: 32.2C/90.0F
 - Startup Power: 10%